/ seo-glossary / What is Mobile-First Indexing? SEO Guide for Beginners

 Learn what mobile-first indexing means in SEO, why it matters, and how to use it to improve your search rankings.

-Mobile-first indexing is Google's practice of using the mobile version of a website's content for indexing and ranking, rather than the desktop version.
+Mobile-first indexing is Google's practice of using the mobile version of a website's content, crawled with the smartphone agent, for indexing and ranking, rather than the desktop version.
+That phrasing comes straight from Google Search Central.
 Since the majority of Google searches now come from mobile devices, Google primarily crawls and evaluates your site as a mobile user would see it.
 If your mobile experience is poor or missing content, your rankings suffer even for desktop searches.

 Why Mobile-First Indexing Matters for SEO

-Google completed its transition to mobile-first indexing for all websites.
-This means the mobile version of your site is the version Google sees as primary.
+Google announced on October 31, 2023 that mobile-first indexing was complete for the whole web, roughly seven years after the project began.
+The mobile version of your site is now the version Google treats as primary.
+A very small number of sites are still crawled by the desktop Googlebot, but only because they break completely on mobile, for example pages that error for every mobile user, a mobile version blocked in robots.txt while the desktop version allows crawling, or every mobile page redirecting to the home page.
 If your desktop site has 100 pages of content but your mobile site only shows 60, Google only knows about 60.
 If your mobile site hides content behind tabs, accordions, or "read more" buttons that are collapsed by default, Google still indexes that content, but it may carry less weight.

 The stakes are significant.
-Over 60% of all web traffic comes from mobile devices, and in many niches, that number is closer to 75-80%.
+Mobile devices generate the majority of web traffic worldwide, around 53% by Statcounter's measurement, and in many regions and niches that share climbs well past 70% (Africa and Asia-Pacific both sit above 70% in regional breakdowns).
 If your site provides a degraded experience on mobile through slow loading, broken layouts, tiny text, or missing content, you are failing the majority of your potential visitors and telling Google that your site is not ready for how people actually use the web.

 I have audited sites where the desktop version had rich, detailed product descriptions, but the mobile version showed truncated versions with a "view on desktop for full details" message.
 Those product pages were ranked based on the truncated mobile content, and they were losing to competitors who had the same full content on both versions.